Why Does My Dog Cry in Their Sleep?

-While your dog is most likely dreaming about what they’ve been up to in the day, like running around the dog park, chasing squirrels, and chomping their dinner, if your dog has experienced trauma in their life this may cause them to suffer from nightmares.
+While your dog is most likely dreaming about what they’ve been up to in the day, like running around the dog park, chasing squirrels, and chomping their supper, if your dog has experienced trauma in their life this may cause them to suffer from nightmares.

 A sign that your dog is having a nightmare is if they’re excessively crying and whimpering.
 If you think your pup is distressed and having a nightmare, don’t wake them up too quickly or abruptly as they may act out.
 Instead, say your dog’s name gently until they slowly come around, then soothe them with comforting words until they fall back asleep.

 If your dog is having nightmares on a regular basis, then speak to your vet for further advice.

 When to be worried

 While a dog crying or whimpering in their sleep is a normal behaviour, if you notice your furry friend making unusual crying sounds or they’re excessively crying in their sleep, then this could be a sign of an underlying health issue.

 Anxiety, illness, and past trauma can all be reasons why your dog is excessively crying in their sleep.
 Be sure to look out for other symptoms when they’re awake that indicate issues, such as pacing, excessive drooling, licking or biting at a patch of skin, lethargy, or anything that’s different to their usual behaviour.

 As always, if you’re ever concerned about your pup’s health, please seek advice from your vet.

 To help your pup feel comfortable and happy during nap times and bedtimes, why not pamper your pooch and enhance their comfort with a perfect dog blanket to keep them cuddled up at night.
 You could also throw it on the couch so they can sleep right next to you during your movie night.